 Have you ever thought about retiring early?
 Maybe you want to spend less time working and more time with family.
 Perhaps you want the freedom to travel.
 Or maybe you are just tired of working for someone else.
 Whatever your reason for wanting freedom from work, there is a path to financial freedom and early retirement.
-In this article, I will share with you everything you need to know about the FIRE movement (financial independence retire early).
+In this article, I will share with you everything you need to know about the FIRE movement (financial independence retire early) and how to achieve financial independence.
 These FIRE movement tips can set you well on the path to financial freedom, so let’s get started!

 What is the FIRE Movement?

 Before I dive into my top five fire movement tips, let’s start with some basics on the FIRE movement.

 The FIRE movement is an approach to personal finance all about low spending, high saving, and prioritizing financial goals to retire early and be free from working for money (financial independence).

 A high savings rate is typically invested in assets and build passive income to cover living expenses later in life.

 If you’re wondering who started the FIRE movement, most of the key ideas came from the best-selling book Your Money or Your Life.
 If you want to learn about the principles of FIRE, this is book is the best place to start.